avk/avk.github.io/_case_studies/redesign-file-viewer.md

     </li>

     <li>
-      I advocated for and got buy in to create more iterative designs consisting of paper prototypes and wireframes.
+      I advocated for and <mark>got buy in to create more iterative designs</mark> consisting of paper prototypes and wireframes.
     </li>

   </ol>